 If he has an abundance, he may want to think about donating some to a local scout group or classroom.
 Leaders and teachers are always grateful for supplies to use for the kids.
-Plus they might like him to come in and talk to the kids about his years as a farmer or even about local history if he has been farming the same land for a long time.

 You can try to contact some of the craft shows.
 They might know of tv host who are willing to purchase the gourds.
 Also check with the local craft stores.
-If you decorate them they want to want to use(or rent) for their display.
-Also local stores might be looking for decorations for their windows.
-Ask around.

 I was just at the dollar store & they were selling a bag of pine cone Christmas tree ornaments.
 All they did was glue a thin ribbon, yarn or a piece of thick fishing line in the shape of a loop to the top of the pine cone then either spray paint them gold or they sprayed on an adhesive then dipped them into glitter.
 You can also buy glitter-glue at the dollar store or can also buy spray on glitter at any craft store in the floral supply area.
 I would recommend Elmer's or tacky-glue or maybe even super-glue to attach the loops to the top.
 I wouldn't recommend hot glue or a bendable glue like E-6000.
 Make sure your glue dries clear.